Frequently Asked Questions.

 > What do Midshipmen do in the NROTC program?

 A: Midshipmen are required to take one Naval Science class each semester for four years.
 These classes provide instruction on the history of the Navy to shipboard operations and engineering.
-Students are also required to attend Drill in uniform on Thursday afternoons from 1500 to 1700.
+Students are also required to attend Drill in uniform on Wednesday from 0600 to 0900.
 If students are on scholarship they are required to attend 1 month of summer training for three consecutive summers.

 > What does the summer training for scholarship students consist of?